TomNissens/Neural-Net-EEG-Covert-Attention/README.md

 # NN EEG Covert Attention
 **EEG Experiment:** Two squares were presented to the left and right side of fixation flickering at random (with certain restraints).
 At the same time a letter stream was presented to the left and right; sometimes a 2 or 5 was presented instead of letters.
-The participants task was cued to attend the left or right letter stream and press a button when detected a 2 or 5 at the cued, attended, side.
+The participants task was cued to attend the left or right letter stream and press a button when detected a 2 or 5 at the cued (attended) side.
 EEG data was recorded from 32 electrodes.

 **Data files not included in repository**